 - ¼ cup fresh cilantro leaves, chopped

 - Put Instant Pot on saute mode.
 Add the coconut oil and then add the onions and celery.
 Stir on high for 1 minute.
-Then add the garlic and ginger and curry leaves and chillies (if adding) stir on low for 1 minute.
+Then add the garlic and ginger and curry leaves and stir on low for 1 minute.

 - Next add turmeric, salt and cranberries.
 Stir for 30 secs.
 And add the pumpkin puree and water.
 Close the lid on the Instant Pot and set valve to sealing.
-Set pressure cook time to 10 mins.
+Set pressure cook time for 7 mins.
 Release steam carefully, open the lid and add the coconut milk.
 Add cumin (if adding) and again pressure cook for 5 more mins. let pressure release naturally.

 - Using an immersion blender, puree the soup (or use a blender/food processor to blend)